 - Contact information Most of this is filled in based on your account information. - Applicant Enter the organization - Project Contact This is the person we contact to discuss details of the project.
 If you are submitting the application, but you will not be the project contact, the project contact must have an account in the system to be entered.
-Please request an account or use the online registration to create one. - o Address - Reimbursement Contact This is the person who we contact to handle the financial side, may organization have a person managing the books who is not the project contact.
+Please request an account or use the online registration to create one. - Address - Reimbursement Contact This is the person who we contact to handle the financial side, may organization have a person managing the books who is not the project contact.
 The reimbursement contact must have an account in the system to be entered.
 Please request an account or use the online registration to create one. - Project information - Project title make a clear, short project title (ex.
 Jones Collection Cataloging) - Brief Project Description please keep this brief and specific.
-Only state what the project is, not why it is important. - Project start date (must be after March 1, 2024) - Project end date (must be before June 30, 2025) - Site name if the project location has a name, or enter NA - Site city/town/area - Site county
+Only state what the project is, not why it is important. - Project start date (must be after March 1, 2025) - Project end date (must be before June 30, 2026) - Site name if the project location has a name, or enter NA - Site city/town/area

+- o Site county

-- Site description provide a short description of the building(s) and the setting of the project. - Site acreage enter '1' - Latitude & Longitude use the 'find lat/long' button to enter information in this field.
-(If you have trouble with this section, please see the online system instructions and video.) - Finance Please see the OPRD: Grants Online instructions and video for directions. - Requested amount - o Match amount - Total amount - o Budget expenses grouped by project type (Survey, Development, etc.) and category.
+- Site description provide a short description of the building(s) and the setting of the project.

+- Site acreage enter '1'

+- Latitude & Longitude use the 'find lat/long' button to enter information in this field.
+(If you have trouble with this section, please see the online system instructions and video.)

+- Finance Please see the OPRD: Grants Online instructions and video for directions.

+- o Requested amount

+- Match amount

+- o Total amount

+- Budget expenses grouped by project type (Survey, Development, etc.) and category.
 See Appendix